 CWE[7]: 170.
 Improper Null Termination

-CERT C guidelines[37]: STR03-C, STR31-C, STR32-C, and STR36-C
+CERT C Secure Coding Standard CERT C Secure Coding Standard [37]: STR03-C, STR31-C, STR32-C, and STR36-C

 Mechanism of failure

 String termination errors occur when the termination character is solely relied upon to stop processing on the string and the termination character is not present.
 Continued processing on the string can cause an error or potentially be exploited as a buffer overflow.
 This can occur because, for a string that is passed as input or generated by a library, a programmer assumes that it contains a string termination character when it does not.